kurves/Deploy-Static-Website-AWS/container-READE.md

 ### Dockerfile

 A text file containing commands to create an image.
 In other words, Docker generates images by reading the commands from a Dockerfile.

+### What is Elastic Container Service (ECS)?

+ECS is an orchestration service used for automating deployment, scaling, and managing of your containerized applications.
+ECS works well with Docker containers by:

+launching and stopping Docker containers scaling your applications querying the state of your applications